How to Play Ace-King in Poker

 An ace and king hole cards next to stacks of poker chips on a shiny black table.

 Ace-king is a poker hand with a mixed reputation.
-To begin with, this combination is indisputably one of the most powerful starting hands you can hope to be dealt in Texas Hold’em poker.
+To begin with, this poker combination is indisputably one of the most powerful starting hands you can hope to be dealt in Texas Hold’em poker.
 It’s one of the few hands you can play from any position, suited or unsuited.
 At the same time, Big Slick is a notoriously slippery customer.
-You have to know just when to hold him and when to fold him, or he’ll lose you a lot of money.
+You have to know just when to hold it and when to fold it, or it’ll lose you a lot of money.
 The good news is that by following a few simple guidelines, you can improve your performance whenever you’re holding an ace and a king any time you play poker online.
-For tips to develop your own ace-king poker strategy, keep on reading!
+For tips to develop your own ace-king poker strategy, keep on reading.

-The probability of flopping an ace or a king when you’re holding King Arthur (king-ace, get it?) is approximately 29%.
-This gives you a 30% chance of out-flopping even pocket pairs and puts you ahead of any opponent who isn’t holding a pair.
+Your odds of flopping an ace or a king when you’re holding King Arthur (king-ace, get it?) are approximately +245.
+This gives you +233 odds of outflopping even pocket pairs and puts you ahead of any opponent who isn’t holding a pair.
 This is an open invitation to drive the action aggressively from the very start.
-Pre-flop, your aim should be to thin out the pot (ideally, you want to play heads up post-flop,) define your opponents’ range and put money into the pot.
+Preflop, your aim should be to thin out the pot (ideally, you want to play heads up postflop,) define your opponents’ range and put money into the pot.
 Open raise if the pot is unopened.
-No limping!
+No limping.
 Re-raise against a single raise.
 Against a 3-bet, raise unless it’s a big 3-bet from the blinds, in which case it’s okay to call.
 Facing a 4-bet?
-Continue!
+Continue.
 Alternatively, shove (especially if your opponent is playing a balanced range.)

 If you’re facing multiple opponents and you didn’t connect with the board, apply the brakes.
 Chances are that someone else did hit the flop, so any further big bets are pointless.

-Whether it’s at a medieval fair or in the game of poker, King Arthur loves a tournament!
+Whether it’s at a medieval fair or in the game of poker, King Arthur loves a tournament.
 And he loves to go all in.
 That’s because tournament players faced with antes tend to raise and re-raise much more easily than in cash games.
-In fact, it’s fairly common to see players shove with ace-jack, ace-queen, king-queen, ace-ten and pairs.
+In fact, it’s fairly common to see players shove with ace-jack, ace-queen, king-queen, ace-10 and pairs.
 Ace-king will dominate these hands completely and allow you to shove with confidence, too.
-The fact that you’re holding an ace and a king greatly reduces the chances of your opponent also holding a big pair of aces or kings, which are the deadliest hands to move all-in against.
+The fact that you’re holding an ace and a king greatly reduces the chances of your opponent also holding a big pair of aces or kings, which are the deadliest hands to move all in against.

 Looking to put your poker skills to the test?
-Register at BetMGM for the best real poker action!
-Develop your own poker strategies for Seven Card Stud, Omaha and Texas Hold’em online.
-Join cash games, sit and gos and daily and weekly poker tournaments with affordable buy-ins and great prizes.
-For more laid-back entertainment, our online casino has a broad range of slots and table games, including live dealer versions of blackjack, roulette and baccarat.
+Register at BetMGM for the best real poker action.
+Develop your own poker strategies for Seven Card Stud, Omaha, and Texas Hold’em online.
+Join cash games, sit-and-goes, and daily and weekly poker tournaments with affordable buy-ins and great prizes.
+For more laid-back entertainment, BetMGM’s online casino has a broad range of slots and table games, including live dealer versions of blackjack, roulette and baccarat.
 First time at BetMGM?
-Get the ball rolling with a sign-up bonus of up to $1000!
+Get the ball rolling with a sign-up bonus of up to $1,000.

 Actress Vanessa Hudgens flipping casino chips next to the text "The King of Casinos"